- What Are HPS and LED Lights?

 - Get HPS if you’re looking for a low-cost setup and have modest cultivation plans.
 They keep things simple but prolific.

-Whichever option you get, be sure to pair it with high-quality seeds.
+Whichever option you choose, be sure to pair it with high-quality seeds.
 Genetics is the primary determining factor for your future yields.

 George Torch is an experienced cannabis grower who has been working with SeedSupreme Seed Bank for about 7 years.
-George has been growing cannabis since he was 22 years old and knows the industry inside out.
-He has a detailed understanding of all aspects of marijuana, from its cultivation and species to the nuances of cannabis-related legislation.
+George has been growing cannabis since he was 22 years old and knows the industry inside and out.
+He knows a lot about all parts of marijuana, from how it is grown and what kinds of marijuana there are to the details of the laws about it.
 George has an endless desire to explore marijuana farming, which keeps him on top of current trends.